Privacy Policy - Family Horizons Course

 Data security - How we protect your information

-Your personal information is protected using the same level of security as online banking:
+Your personal information is protected using professional-grade security measures:

 Encryption - All data is encrypted when sent and stored, making it unreadable if intercepted